 … this CWGC information board is well worth a read, outlining as it does the story of the battles around Pozières in 1916 and the later fighting across the Somme in 1918.

-Three sides of the cemetery are enclosed by the ninety nine panels comprising the Pozières Memorial…
+The cemetery is enclosed on three sides by the ninety nine panels comprising the Pozières Memorial,…

 …inscribed with the names of more than 14,000 United Kingdom casualties, and a little over 300 South Africans, who died between 21st March & 7th August 1918 and have no known grave.
 The graves nearest us in this shot,…

 …and this one, are the original wartime graves in what is now Plot II.
 The rest of the cemetery is post-war, mainly men killed in the surrounding battlefields in the autumn of 1916, as well as some men who died nearby during the later fighting in 1918.

 As mentioned, the panels inscribed with the names of the missing can be found on three sides of the cemetery; this shot shows one of the South African panels (Panel 97) and first Addenda panel (Panel 98, nearest the camera).